 Wyee Water brings a sustainable water solution to the new Wyee development community.

-Wholly owned by Flow, Wyee Water will provide a sustainable water centre and a network connecting all new homes to a new secure recycled water supply, unaffected by water restrictions.
+Wholly owned by Flow Systems, Wyee Water will provide a sustainable water centre and a network connecting all new homes to a new secure recycled water supply, unaffected by water restrictions.

 Wyee Water will harvest 100 per cent of wastewater from the entire community.
 This water would otherwise be treated as a waste and pumped out to sea.
 Instead, it is harvested at the local water centre and purified to the highest Australian standards for reuse in homes for: